GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/download.md

 ## Command Line Interface

+We have an extensive .R code which downloads data automatically into your system.
+Find the template repository [here.](https://github.com/GoldenbergLab/r-project-template-no-enviroment-control)

 AWS has good documentation on how to use their interface to connect to s3.

 - **Installation** The first thing you need to do is [install](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html) the aws command line interface and make sure its connected to the lab s3.